-The Notes (as defined below) and Warrants (as defined below and together with the Notes, the "Securities") are being offered from time to time under the U.S.\$40,000,000,000 Medium-Term Note and Warrant Program (the "Program") on a continuous basis in one or more series (each, a "Series") by BNP Paribas, a French incorporated company (société anonyme) (the "Bank" or "BNP Paribas" or the "Issuer" and, together with its consolidated subsidiaries, the "Group" or "BNP Paribas Group").
+The Notes (as defined below) and Warrants (as defined below and together with the Notes, the "Securities") are being offered from time to time under the U.S.\$45,000,000,000 Medium-Term Note and Warrant Program (the "Program" which previously provided for up to U.S.\$40,000,000,000 and is currently being increased to U.S.\$45,000,000,000 of Notes) on a continuous basis in one or more series (each, a "Series") by BNP Paribas, a French incorporated company (société anonyme) (the "Bank" or "BNP Paribas" or the "Issuer" and, together with its consolidated subsidiaries, the "Group" or "BNP Paribas Group").

-The 3(a)(2) Notes (as defined below) will be entitled to the benefit of an unconditional senior preferred guarantee (the "Senior Preferred Guarantee"), senior non preferred guarantee (the "Senior Non Preferred Guarantee"), or subordinated guarantee (the "Subordinated Guarantee" and, together with the Senior Preferred Guarantee and Senior Non Preferred Guarantee and the Warrant Guarantee, the "Guarantees"), as the case may be, of the due payment thereof issued by the Bank, acting through its New York Branch (in such capacity, the "Guarantee").
-The 3(a)(2) Warrants (as defined below) will be entitled to the benefit of an unconditional senior preferred guarantee (the "Warrant Guarantee"), of the due payment thereof issued by the Bank, acting through its New York Branch in its capacity as Guarantor.
+The 3(a)(2) Notes (as defined below) will be entitled to the benefit of an unconditional senior preferred guarantee (the "Senior Preferred Guarantee"), senior non preferred guarantee (the "Senior Non Preferred Guarantee"), or subordinated guarantee (the "Subordinated Guarantee" and, together with the Senior Preferred Guarantee and Senior Non Preferred Guarantee, the "Notes Guarantees" and, together with the Warrant Guarantee, the "Guarantees"), as the case may be, of the due payment thereof issued by the Bank, acting through its New York Branch (in such capacity, the "Guarantee").
+The 3(a)(2) Warrants (as defined below) will be entitled to the benefit of an unconditional senior preferred guarantee (the "Warrant Guarantee"), of the due payment thereof issued by the Bank, acting through its New York Branch.

-The specific terms of each Series of Notes or Warrants will be set forth in one or more additional product supplements, prospectus supplements and/or pricing supplements (each, a "supplement") to this base prospectus.
+The specific terms of each Series of Notes or Warrants will be set forth in one or more additional product supplements, prospectus supplements and/or pricing supplements (each, a "supplement") to this prospectus supplement and the base prospectus dated May 22, 2019 (the "base prospectus").
 The Notes may be offered pursuant to the exemption from registration provided by Section 3(a)(2) (the "3(a)(2) Notes") of the Securities Act of 1933, as amended (the "Securities Act"), or offered in reliance on the exemption from registration provided by Rule 144A (the "144A Notes") under the Securities Act ("Rule 144A") only to qualified institutional buyers ("QIBs"), within the meaning of Rule 144A.
-In addition, any such 144A Notes may, if specified in the applicable supplement, be offered outside the United States to non-U.S. persons (as such term is defined in Rule 902 under the Securities Act (a "non-U.S. person")) pursuant to Regulation S (the "Regulation S Notes" and, together with the 3(a)(2) Notes and the 144A Notes, the "Notes") under the Securities Act ("Regulation S").
-The Warrants may be offered pursuant to the exemption from registration provided by Section 3(a)(2) (the "3(a)(2) Warrants") of the Securities Act, or offered in reliance on the exemption from registration provided by Rule 144A (the "144A Warrants") only to QIBs within the meaning of Rule 144A.
-In addition, any such 144A Warrants may, if specified in the applicable supplement, be offered outside the United States to non-U.S. persons pursuant to Regulation S (the "Regulation S Warrants" and, together with the 144A Warrants, the "Warrants").

-You should read this base prospectus and the accompanying supplements, if any, carefully before you invest.
+In addition, any such 144A Notes may, if specified in the applicable supplement, be offered outside the United States to non-U.S. persons (as such term is defined in Rule 902 under the Securities Act (a "non-U.S. person")) pursuant to Regulation S (the "Regulation S Notes" and, together with the 3(a)(2) Notes and the 144A (the "144A Warrants") only to QIBs within the meaning of Rule 144A.
+In addition, any such 144A Warrants") only to QIBs within the meaning of Rule 144A.
+In addition, any such 144A Notes (the United States to non-U.S. persons) from registration provided by Rule 144A (the "144A Warrants") only to QIBs within the meaning of Rule 144A.
+In addition, any such 144A Warrants may, if specified in the applicable supplement, be offered in reliance on the exemption from registration provided by Rule 144A (the "144A Warrants") only to QIBs within the meaning of Rule 144A.
+In addition, any such 144A Warrants may, if specified in the applicable supplement, be offered outside the United States to non-U.S. persons pursuant to Regulation S (the "Regulation S Warrants" and, together with the 3(a)(2) Warrants and the 144A Warrants.
+The provisions of this prospectus supplement, the base prospectus and the accompanying supplements, if any, carefully before you invest.
+The provisions of this prospectus supplement supersede those of th